 This is very generalized, and there can definitely be numbers people who look at charts, and visual people who look at numbers.
 Each analysis method pulls on different skill sets and interests.
 We each need to find a trading method that suits our own skill sets and interests.

 The late Van Tharp categorized traders and their trading systems into three broad categories.
 Go through the list below and try to pick out which type of trader you are…not necessarily right now, but the category (or place within it) that most aligns with who you are as a person.

 The categories range from being 0% discretionary (automated) to 100% discretionary (no rules).
 Traders fall across this entire spectrum between the two extremes.

 When we start learning about trading, we often just assume we need to trade like the people we are reading about or watching.
 But they may not fit our personal style.

-By doing some internal reflection, we can determine what kind of trader we want to be, how we want to trade, and then can find information that provides that we need to make that happen.
+By doing some internal reflection, we can determine what kind of trader we want to be, how we want to trade, and then we can find information to make that happen.

 Traders Type/System: Mechanical

 100% rules-based.
 Usually, these traders are creating precise rules that can be programmed into a computer so the computer can trade for them.

 Every criterion for the trade is black or white, red light or green light.
 There is no wiggle room, second-guessing, debate, or discretion.